incpo/nOote/README.md

 [nOote](https://nooteapp.netlify.app/) is an application that creates/reads note with unique hash.
 Hash makes your note private, just send the special link to the recipient. <br/>
 The recipient does not see any information about the sender, he can read the message once, after refreshing the page he will not be able to do it again. <br/>
-I am very proud of this project because the design is gorgeous.<br/>

 Caution!
 If the application doesn't work (backend), then watch the preview version on [youtube](https://youtu.be/Asb3yyhNfPY).<br/>
 Try note app now.
 Visit website -
 [nOote](https://nooteapp.netlify.app/) <br/>